slawekradzyminski/awesome-testing.com/books/index.md

 author_profile: true
 ---

-> Hand‑picked books I keep recommending to friends and colleagues.
+> Hand‑picked books I recommend to friends and colleagues.
-> **Click a title** to view details.
+> A new random book is displayed each time you visit.

 <div style="display: flex; gap: 2rem; margin-top: 2rem;">
   <div class="books-sidebar">